ymgenesis/Midjourney-Photography-Resource/filmstocks/filmstocks.md

 # Film Stocks
 In general, using any film stock tends to add lots of saturation, contrast, vignette, and grain.
-For a less-intense result, try a weighted solution (`...[Kodak Gold 200]::0.75...`).
+For a less-intense result, try a [weighted solution](/weightsnphrasing/weightsnphrasing.md).
 While certain popular film stocks may produce expected results, not all films act as expected in Midjourney, probably due to insufficient source material on the internet and/or in the dataset.

 `landscape, [film stock], --aspect 3:2 --sameseed 1`